juharris/code-reviewer/README.md

 # Your email associated with ADO.
 # This is used to see if you already voted on a pull request.
 current_user: {your email}
+# To get your ID,
+# Go to your profile (e.g, https://dev.azure.com/{organization}/_usersSettings/about).
+# Click on your picture to edit it.
-# To get your ID, you can right click on your picture in Azure DevOps and click "Copy image link".
+# Right click on the picture in the pop-up modal and "Copy image link".
+# The link should have "?id={ID}" in it.
-user_id: {your id}
+user_id: {your ID}

 log_level: INFO